 Vibrant communities of Spanish Colonial artists who trace their traditional art forms back over 400 years are active in New Mexico.
 These art forms include woodcarving, tinwork, colcha, hide painting, retablos, straw appliqué, furniture and furnishings, weaving, jewelry, filigree, pottery and ironwork.

-Many successful female Spanish Colonial artists include Marie Romero Cash (pictured at left), a “santera” who creates religious carved wooden statues and devotional art, and Cleo Romero, an expert in tin work and one of the few New Mexico artists using the reverse painting technique, which involves painting everything backwards on the back of a clear glass pane.
+Many successful female Spanish Colonial artists include Marie Romero Cash (left), a “santera” who creates religious carved wooden statues and devotional art, and Cleo Romero, an expert in tin work and one of the few New Mexico artists using the reverse painting technique, which involves painting everything backwards on the back of a clear glass pane.